-“The follow-up to her 2001 debut evokes her Cali dream-pop heroes Mazzy Star, although Richards' music is airier and poppier — think of it as freak folk with just a schmear of freak.
+“The follow-up to her debut album evokes her Cali dream-pop heroes Mazzy Star, although Richards' music is airier and poppier — think of it as freak folk with just a schmear of freak.
 ‘Life Boat’ is a big, warm hug with dub effects, pedal steel and hash-den tambourine; ‘Mirror at the End’ sports a chorus big enough for Sheryl Crow.
 Delivered in a pure, unblemished voice, even the sad songs are comforting…

 --Will Hermes, ROLLING STONE

 "Another L.A.-based artist, Miranda Lee Richards, has veered from the trendy norm, with her latest release, LIGHT OF X (Nettwerk).
 Sonic portraits of Joni Mitchell and Emmylou Harris color almost every track of this album (particularly ‘Hideaway’ and ‘Hidden Treasure’), and Richards feels no need to disguise her nod to these luminaries--nor should she.
 The singer successfully channels her hippie-princess vibe through wah-wah pedal steel and lithe soprano, resulting in retro-leaning, Baroque folk-pop perfect for a lazy Sunday afternoon.
 X reminds us, once again, that the creative Mecca Laurel Canyon is not just a place but also a sound and state of mind. "